-Companies in the construction sector that lag on their employee induction process should understand the various benefits that it offers so that they can capitalise.
+Companies in the construction sector that lag on their employee induction process should understand the various benefits that it offers.
+That way, they can capitalise.

 A rewarding onboarding and employee induction process should strive to mentor, educate and support individuals.
-Employees should see that their employer is interested in them as individuals, not only as resources to help achieve the bottom line.
+Moreover, employees should see that their employer is interested in them as individuals.
+And, not only as resources to help achieve the bottom line.

 The construction sector has many health and safety requirements that employees have to meet.
-When bringing in new people for a project, a supervisor or project leader must ensure that each member is up to date on the latest safety standards.
+For instance, in the case when bringing in new people for a project.
+A supervisor or project leader must ensure that each member is up to date on the latest safety standards.

 Save Time and Boost Production

 Onboarding alone requires employees to fill different forms that can take time when doing it the old-fashioned way.
-Digitally managed process saves time by making these available to employees anytime and anywhere.
+Using paper forms is outdated and drains resources.